Skip to content

 • What you’re doing doesn’t change your core character.

-A monolithic file manages all three in one blob.
+A monolithic file manages all of these in one blob.
 When you change the voice, you risk breaking a guardrail.
 When you add a project rule, you’re editing the same file that defines workflow.
 When you want to share just the guardrails with a teammate, you can’t — they’re tangled into everything else.

 Composable layers let you change one concern without touching the others.
 Update the voice across every project by editing one soul.
-Swap the workflow by switching one persona.
+Swap the workflow by switching one procedure.
 Add a security constraint without reading 400 lines of unrelated config.

 Terminal window

-brainjar brain use review
+brainjar shell --brain review

 Terminal window

-brainjar pack export review --author yourname
+brainjar pack export -o review.json

-brainjar pack import ./review --activate
+brainjar pack import -i review.json

-One pack, version-controlled, shareable.
+One JSON bundle, version-controlled, shareable.
 See Packs.

 The returned prompt is passed to Claude Code’s Agent tool to spawn the subagent.
-Each worker gets exactly the identity, role, and constraints it needs — with worktree isolation available for parallel dispatch.
+Each worker gets exactly the identity, role, procedure, and constraints it needs — with worktree isolation available for parallel dispatch.
 See Subagent Orchestration.

 Reproducibility.
 Save a configuration, restore it anywhere.
 Same layers in, same behavior out.
 No drift, no “works on my machine” for agent setups.
 Debug a misbehaving agent by inspecting each layer independently — you can see exactly which layer introduced a behavior.